 I am pleased to be a primary contact for ethnic minority students.
 I look forward to working to provide not only academic and spiritual support, but also social, emotional, cultural and professional development.
 As my title implies, my primary objective is to ensure that every student I serve is provided the resources necessary to be successful in every sphere of life.

-This website has been designed to assist Union University minority students in a variety of ways.
-So, please take a moment to look around the site, and get acquainted with the many resources available to you.
-If we have not had an opportunity to meet, please stop by my office, which is located in the Vocatio Center for Life Calling and Career, and say, "Hello."
+This website has been designed to assist Union University's minority students in a variety of ways.
+So, please take a moment to explore the webpage and acquaint yourself with the many resources available to you.
+If we have not had an opportunity to meet please stop by my office, in the Office of University Ministries, and say, "Hello."